Balaji Srinivasan: The Network State

 In 2013, in a talk at Y Combinator's Startup School titled "Silicon Valley's Ultimate Exit" and in a Wired article called "Software Is Reorganizing the World", Srinivasan urged the technology industry to digitally exit the United States and move abroad.
-The talk was received positively by Reason, Wired, and Bloomberg News; it was criticized by The New York Times and The Wall Street Journal.
+The talk was received positively by Reason, Wired, and Bloomberg; and was criticized by The New York Times, TechCrunch, Business Insider, and The Wall Street Journal.

+In a 2017 Wall Street Journal interview, Srinivasan described the vision as the "inverse Amish," a society that, "lives nearby, peacefully, in the future" and experimenting with new technologies.
+Yale Law professor Stephen L. Carter called the talk, "provocative, well-conceived and, in some ways, attractive."

+In 2022, Srinivasan wrote The Network State: How To Start a New Country, where he elaborated on his ideas about online nationality.
+In July 2022, the book was ranked number two in bestselling e-books by The Wall Street Journal.
+The book describes the concept of a "network state" in which digital communities crowdfund territories around the world and link them together to build startup societies that eventually attain diplomatic recognition.
+Politico called the book "quintessentially American" and stated that the Network State's ideas have "purchase in political and intellectual circles."
+The ideas in the book were inspired by the work of the economist Albert O. Hirschman, who sees two basic paths to reform, one called voice (remake the system from within) and another called exit (leave and build something new).
 After TechCrunch mentioned the speech in an article exploring links between Silicon Valley tech leaders and the far-right Dark Enlightenment movement, Srinivasan wrote in an email to Dark Enlightenment leader Curtis Yarvin, "If things get hot, it may be interesting to sic the Dark Enlightenment audience on a single vulnerable hostile reporter to dox them and turn them inside out with hostile reporting sent to *their* advertisers/friends/contacts."

-In 2022, in a self-published book titled The Network State: How To Start a New Country, Srinivasan elaborated on his ideas about online nationality and the need to break away from geographical governments.
-The book describes the concept of a "network state" in which digital communities crowd-fund resources to build autonomous cities and states.
-The ideas in the book were inspired by the work of the economist Albert O. Hirschman, who sees two basic paths to reform, one called voice (remake the system from within) and another called exit (leave and build something new).

-In an April 2024 article for The New Republic, Gil Duran warned against dismissing the Network State as an unpopular fringe theory.
-His article drew from Srinivasan's September 2023 podcast interview in which he called for tech-friendly people to seize political power and take control of cities.
-Srinivasan said his plan would exclude Democrats from areas the techies control.
-He suggested bribing the police (with banquets and jobs for their relatives) to prevent them from enforcing laws disadvantageous to technology companies.
-Duran argued that Srinivasan's ideas reveal an "appetite for autocracy".

-Philosopher Slavoj Žižek, among other publicists, has criticized the Network State concept, describing it as a form of modern colonialism resembling Dutch East India Company.
+CitizenX (formerly The Network State Company AG), a Swiss immigration advisory company, references the "Network State" concept from Srinivasan's 2022 book The Network State.
+Srinivasan was also an early financial backer of CitizenX.